 What we really needed was a piece of code like this that we could use to check and see if the link to the website still worked.

-Microsoft Excel has a useful function that allows us to join together the page address with the rest of the code we needed to run the check.
+Here is a useful spreadsheet function that allows us to join together the page address with the rest of the code we needed to run the check.
 We used a formula like this;

 That gave us a list of website addresses that the software could check once we saved them into an HTML file.